Cut Flowers

 Depending on interest, Apprentices will have the opportunity to lead volunteers and youth participants once they are trained.

-We would like apprentices to begin on March 5, four days/week, either Tuesday-Friday or Wednesday-Saturday with some additional weekend duties on occasion.
-We work from 9-5 or else 8-4, depending on the time of year.
+We would like Apprentices to begin on March 4th, four days/week (Tuesday-Friday), with some additional weekend duties on occasion.
+8:30am-4:00pm is a typical work schedule.
 An early start to the season will give Apprentices the opportunity to learn pruning on some of our fruit trees.
 They will also be integrally involved in preparations for our two plant sales, including seeding and tending starts, and organizing for the sales that occur in April and May.
-The apprenticeship will end between November 15-November 22.
+The Apprenticeship will end on November 25th.
 Apprentices can request up to two weeks off, and will earn vacation time and paid holidays.

-Our staff works alongside interns, and we train as we introduce new tasks.
-We also have a curriculum of educational topics, including composting, nutrient management and soil testing, plant propagation and nursery management, orchard management and fruit tree pruning, crop planning and rotation, winter farming, greenhouse management and construction, irrigation, cultivation and weed management, food preservation, cover cropping and food insecurity.
+Our staff works alongside Apprentices, and we train as we introduce new tasks.
+We hold morning check-in stretching circles as well as frequent crew meetings.
+We take monthly field walks, and will do our best to address topics that Apprentices are interested in.
+Our Apprenticeship educational program consists of lectures, occasional field trips, hand-outs, and mostly hands-on learning.
+We have a curriculum of educational topics, including composting, nutrient management and soil testing, plant propagation and nursery management, orchard management and fruit tree pruning, crop planning and rotation, winter farming, greenhouse management and construction, irrigation, cultivation and weed management, food preservation and cover cropping.
 These on farm classes will supplement Rogue Farm Corps online Educational Event Series and weekend intensives.

 COMPENSATION / ACCOMMODATIONS

-No housing is offered.
 Shared housing as well as apartments and studios can be found in both Eugene and Springfield.
 Check Craigslist and Facebook Marketplace to get an idea.

 EQUITY AND INCLUSION